Skip to main content

 CPAP with Assisted Spontaneous Breathing (ASB)

-Assisted Spontaneous Breathing (ASB) is another form of non-invasive ventilation.
-It supports patients who are able to breathe spontaneously but who have difficulty absorbing enough oxygen and/or expelling CO2 due to dyspnea or respiratory muscle weakness.
+Assisted spontaneous breathing (ASB) is another form of non-invasive ventilation.
+It supports patients who can breathe spontaneously but have difficulty taking in sufficient oxygen and/or releasing CO2 due to respiratory distress or respiratory muscle weakness.
 If CPAP and ASB are combined, then the ventilator automatically switches on pressure support at the moment of inspiration.

-CPAP with pressure support (ASB) can be used for different diseases and conditions, such as exacerbated COPD, acute dyspnea or heart failure4
+CPAP with pressure support (ASB) can be used for various diseases and conditions such as exacerbated COPD, acute respiratory distress, and heart failure.11

 Diagram with BiLevel and ASB curve